zief0002/modeling/docs/index.md

 The book is typeset using [Crimson Text](https://fonts.google.com/specimen/Crimson+Text) for the body font, [Raleway](https://fonts.google.com/specimen/Raleway) for the headings and [Sue Ellen Francisco](https://fonts.google.com/specimen/Sue+Ellen+Francisco) for the title.
 The color palette was generated using [coolors.co](https://coolors.co/).

 <br /><br />

+## Acknowledgments

+Many thanks to all the students in my courses who have been through previous iterations of this material.
+Your feedback has been invaluable, and you are the world's greatest copyeditors.
+In particular, I would like to thank the following students who have gone above and beyond in the feedback they have provided: Jonathan Brown, Amaniel Mrutu, Corrisa Rohloff, and Mireya Smith.

+<br /><br />